Alan Keyes

-Early life
+Early life and education

 Born at the St. Albans Naval Hospital (now a VA Community Living Center) in St. Albans, Queens, Keyes is the fifth child of mother Gerthina (Quick) and father Allison L. Keyes, a U.S. Army sergeant and a teacher.
 Due to his father's tours of duty, the Keyes family traveled frequently.
 Keyes lived in Georgia, Maryland, New Jersey, New York, Texas, Virginia and overseas in Italy.

 After high school, Keyes attended Cornell University, where he was a member of the Cornell University Glee Club and The Hangovers.
 He studied political philosophy with American philosopher and essayist Allan Bloom and has said that Bloom was the professor who influenced him most in his undergraduate studies.
 Keyes has stated that he received death threats for opposing Vietnam war protesters who seized a campus building.
 Keyes has stated that a passage of Bloom's book, The Closing of the American Mind, refers to this incident, speaking of an African-American student "whose life had been threatened by a black faculty member when the student refused to participate in a demonstration" at Cornell.
 Shortly after this incident occurred, Keyes left Cornell and spent a year in Paris under a Cornell study-abroad program connected with Bloom.

 Keyes continued his studies at Harvard University, where he resided in Winthrop House.
-Keyes completed his Bachelor of Arts degree in Government in 1972, graduating magna cum laude.
+Keyes completed his Bachelor of Arts degree in government in 1972, graduating magna cum laude.
 During his first year of graduate school, Keyes's roommate was William Kristol.
 In 1988, Kristol ran Keyes's unsuccessful U.S. Senate campaign in Maryland.
-Keyes earned his PhD. in government from Harvard in 1979, having written a dissertation on Alexander Hamilton and constitutional theory under Harvey C. Mansfield.
+Keyes earned his Ph.D. in government from Harvard in 1979, having written a dissertation on Alexander Hamilton and constitutional theory under Harvey C. Mansfield.
 Due to student deferments and a high draft number, Keyes was not drafted to serve in the Vietnam War.
 Keyes and his family were staunch supporters of the war, in which his father served two tours of duty.
 Keyes was criticized by opponents of the war in Vietnam, but he says he was supporting his father and his brothers, who were also fighting in the war.